iaeiou/blue-plankton-2/content/posts/relax-in-nature.md

 thumb_img_path: /images/coyote.png
 content_img_path: /images/coyote.png
 excerpt: >-
   So what sort of wildlife can you expect to see in rural New Hampshire?
-And are there really cougars in the granite state?
+Are there really cougars and wolves in the granite state?
+And what does all this mean for Fluffy the Cat?
 layout: post
 ---
 You may be wondering what sort of wildlife you can you expect to see in rural New Hampshire.